holisticon/flynn-book-scanner/README.md

 * `cordova run android -d`

 ## Sponsoring
-This project is sponsored and supported by [holisticon AG](http://www.holisticon.de/cms/About/Startseite)
+This project is sponsored and supported by [Holisticon AG](http://www.holisticon.de/cms/About/Startseite)

 ## License
 This project is released under the revised BSD License (s.
 LICENSE).